 The same factor from “Grade Strictness” apply here.
 As the ranking goes up, the better education that college offers.
 However, from my experience specialized colleges tend to do better than all-in-one universities in Malaysia.
 An example, INTI excels in Business because it was a business college.
 It now offers engineering and other degrees, but they’re lower in quality compared to other specialized colleges.
 However, one thing they all have in common is at least one lecturer that doesn’t know English good.
 This applies (based on my experience) to at least university ranked 29th and below.
 It kinda hinders the lecturers.
 Plus, how could they grade grammar if the student’s English proficiency surpasses them.

 The same factor again, the higher the ranking, the better the value.
 First, what do I mean by value?
 I’m talking about how valuable it is in getting you a job.
 “Value”, “Education”, “Grade Strictness” actually correlate.
 Employers know that a university with a higher ranking has stricter grading and better education, so they’d give students from those universities more attention.
 Compared to most other Asian countries, universities in Malaysia are some of the best in Asia.

-To conclude, universities in Malaysia are good, but they’re not perfect, or great for that matter.
+Universities in Malaysia are good, but they’re not perfect, or great for that matter.
+Some great universities in Malaysia are UM, Universiti Kuala Lumpur, Universiti Kebangsaan Malaysia, and University Technology Malaysia.
 You may or may not have a great university life in Malaysia.
 You should or should not listen to my advice (probably should not).
 Anyway, comment below about what you think about universities in Malaysia.
 Thank you for reading and I hope you’ll have a nice year.
 Good Baaaaaaaaaaai!